florianmainguy/theodinproject/ruby/serialization-and-working-with-files/README.md

 From [The Odin Project](http://www.theodinproject.com/ruby-programming/file-i-o-and-serialization)

-Manipulate a CSV file with the [JumpstartLab](http://tutorials.jumpstartlab.com/projects/eventmanager.html) tutorial.
+Manipulate a CSV file with the [JumpstartLab](http://tutorials.jumpstartlab.com/projects/eventmanager.html) tutorial.<br>
 Build a Hangman game that takes a random word from a file.